Trauma & PTSD Therapy in Calgary AB

 • Yes - online trauma therapy can be just as effective, and for some trauma survivors, it's actually preferred.

-Why online therapy works well for trauma:
+Why online therapy works well for trauma and PTSD:

 • Safety of your own space - Process difficult emotions from your comfort zone